VladChat/luggage-scale/blog_src/content/posts/2025/10/cbs-chicago-investigation-finds-police-raided-the-wrong-homes-manual-luggage-sca.md

 If you’re new to luggage scales, our guide on technique can help you get consistent results.
 See <a href="https://www.luggage-scale.com/guides/how-to-use-a-luggage-scale">How to Use a Luggage Scale</a> for clear, step-by-step advice.

 Travel well is travel light—mentally and literally.
 That’s why we recommend starting with a proven, battery-free design.
-Explore top picks in our roundup of reliable, road-tested options: <a href="https://www.luggage-scale.com/blog/best-manual-luggage-scales">Best Manual Luggage Scales</a>.
+Explore top picks in our roundup of reliable, road-tested options: Best Manual Luggage Scales.
 When you’re ready to choose one for your kit, you can browse our curated selection here: <a href="https://www.luggage-scale.com/shop/manual-luggage-scale">Manual Luggage Scale</a>.

 ## Packing Smart in an Age of Uncertainty